pav1in/RS2-Pick-n-Place/README.md

 | 2    | **Enable Xorg in GDM (if no gear icon)**<br>- Edit `/etc/gdm3/custom.conf` as root.<br>- Uncomment the line:<br>  ```ini<br>  #WaylandEnable=false<br>  ```<br>- Save and reboot.                                                                                                            | Forces GDM to disable Wayland and use Xorg by default.                                                                                                   |
 | 3    | **Verify your session type**<br>```bash<br>echo $XDG_SESSION_TYPE<br>```                                                                                                                                                                                                                       | Should print `x11`.
 If it prints `wayland`, log out and redo step 1.                                                                                       |

 ---

+## References

+Check out the [Intel RealSense](https://www.intelrealsense.com/depth-camera-d435/) for more details.